 Contact a Myrtle Beach Construction Accidents Attorney Today

 If you sustained catastrophic injuries or your loved one was killed in a construction accident in the greater Myrtle Beach area, do not wait to retain legal counsel.
 An experienced lawyer will be able to help you successfully resolve your accident case so you can recover the compensation you need and deserve.
 The Law Office of William J. Luse represents clients in Myrtle Beach, Socastee, Conway, Little River, North Myrtle Beach, Surfside Beach, and many other communities in Horry County, Georgetown County, and Marion County.
-You can have our attorney review your case and discuss all of your legal options as soon as you call (843) 839-4795 or contact us online to receive a free consultation.
+You can have our attorney review your case and discuss all of your legal options as soon as you call (843) 839-4795 or contact us online to receive a consultation.